A Tale of Two Princes? Which is Which?

 Prince Joachim of Denmark is someone I met in passing, and I am currently not in contact with him.

-The two princes are often confused because they have similar profiles and also share a name.
+The two princes are often confused for each other because of their similar profiles and they also share a name.
 They represent two different counties entirely, and considering I know both princes they share very little in common besides a name and a title.

 The Prince Joachim Paradox: Distinguishing the Royal Houses of Denmark and Belgium

-In the tight-knit circle of European royalty, naming conventions often lean toward the traditional, leading to a recurring "Identity Crisis" for the public.
+In the tight-knit circle of European royalty, naming conventions often lean toward the traditional.
+This leads to a recurring identity crisis for the public.
 Perhaps no two figures exemplify this more than Prince Joachim of Denmark and Prince Joachim of Belgium.
 Both are younger sons in prominent reigning houses, both have distinguished military backgrounds, and both have found themselves at the center of international headlines.
-However, beneath the shared name lies a vast difference in constitutional roles, age, and public visibility.
+Despite this, beneath the shared name lies a vast difference in constitutional roles, age, and public visibility.
 To understand the modern European monarchical landscape, one must first learn to tell these two Joachims apart.

 The most immediate distinction between the two men is the generational gap that separates their experiences and roles within their respective countries.